-- a) Any Other Activity, which is not listed as a Permitted Activity, Controlled Activity,

-Discretionary Activity or Non-Complying Activity. - b) Visitor Accommodation, which is not listed as a Permitted Activity, Controlled Activity, or a Non-Complying Activity, including any centralised services or facilities for visitor accommodation located outside the area identified as 'Visitor Accommodation Central Hub' within the Outline Development Plan contained in Appendix 3A-1. - c) Earthworks, except where listed as a permitted activity. - d) Any Activity which does not comply with Rule 3A.9.4(b).
+- a) Any Other Activity, which is not listed as a Permitted Activity, Controlled Activity, Discretionary Activity or Non-Complying Activity. - b) Visitor Accommodation, limited to: - any centralised services or facilities for visitor accommodation located outside the area identified as 'Visitor Accommodation Central Hub' within the Outline Development Plan contained in Appendix 3A-1 - c) Earthworks, except where listed as a permitted activity. - d) Any building or Activity which does not comply with Rule 3A.9.4(b).